The Tale of Igor's Campaign: Authenticity debate

 According to the majority view, the poem is a composition of the late 12th century, perhaps composed orally and fixed in written form at some point during the 13th century.
 Some scholars consider the possibility that the poem in its current form is a national Romanticist compilation and rearrangement of several authentic sources.
 The thesis of the poem's being a complete forgery has been proposed in the past but is widely discredited; the poem's language has been demonstrated to be closer to authentic medieval East Slavic than practicable by a late 18th-century forger.
 It was not until 1951 that scholars discovered ancient birch bark documents with content in this medieval language.

-One of the crucial points of the authenticity controversy is the relationship between The Tale of Igor's Campaign and Zadonschina, an unquestionably authentic poem, which was created in the end of XIV-XV century to glorify Dmitri Donskoi's victory over Mongol-Tatar troops of the ruler of the Golden Horde Mamai in the Battle of Kulikovo and is preserved in six medieval copies.
+One of the crucial points of the authenticity controversy is the relationship between The Tale of Igor's Campaign and Zadonschina, an unquestionably authentic poem, which was created around the end of the 1300s or the beginning of the 1400s to glorify Dmitri Donskoi's victory over Mongol-Tatar troops of the ruler in the Golden Horde Mamai in the Battle of Kulikovo and is preserved in six medieval copies.
 There are almost identical passages in both texts where only the personal names are different.
 The traditional point of view considers Zadonschina to be a late imitation, with Slovo as its pattern.
 The forgery version claims the reverse: that Igor's Tale was written using Zadonschina as a source.
 Recently, Roman Jakobson's and Andrey Zaliznyak's analyses show that the passages of Zadonschina with counterparts in Slovo differ from the rest of the text by several linguistic parameters, whereas this is not so for Igor's Tale.
 This fact is taken as evidence of Slovo being the original with respect to Zadonschina.
 Zaliznyak also points out that the passages in Zadonschina which parallel those in the Igor's Tale but differ from it can be explained only if Slovo was the source for Zadonshchina (the differences can be the result of the distortion of the original Slovo text by the author and different editors of Zadonshchina versions), but not vice versa.

 Proponents of the forgery thesis give sometimes contradictory arguments: some authors (Mazon) see numerous Gallicisms in the text; while others (Trost, Haendler) see Germanisms, yet others (Keenan) Bohemisms.
 Zimin is certain that the author could only be Ioil Bykovsky, while Keenan is equally sure that only Josef Dobrovsky could be the falsifier.

 Current dialectology upholds Pskov and Polotsk as the two cities where the Tale was most likely written.
 Numerous persons have been proposed as its authors, including Prince Igor and his brothers.
 Other authors consider the epic to have emerged in Southern Rus', with many elements corresponding to modern Ukrainian language.